Rose Lilly Akello

-Education
+Early life and education

-In 1986, she completed her Primary Leaving Examinations from Kotido Mixed Primary School.
+Akello was born on born 23 December 1971.
+She completed her Primary Leaving Examinations from Kotido Mixed Primary School in 1986.
 She attained her Uganda Certificate of Education from Kangole Girls S.S. in 1990.
 She later joined Moroto High School and completed Uganda Advanced Certificate of Education in 1993.
 She got a diploma in Hotel Management Studies in 1996 from National College of Business Studies, Nakawa.
 In 2004, she also completed a diploma in Social Work and Social Administration from Nsamizi Institute of Social Development.
 In 2013, she obtained Bachelor of Democracy and Development Studies from Uganda Martyrs University.
 Rose was admitted for a Certificate in Political Science and Administration in China and completed it in 2014.

-Work experience
+Career

-Between 1993 and 1994, she worked as a teacher Komukuny Girls Primary School.
+Between 1993 and 1994, Akello worked as a teacher Komukuny Girls Primary School.
 From 2000 to 2010, she served as a member of Kaabong District Service Commission.
 From 1995 to 2002, she worked at Karamoja Development Agency, Office of the President as the Senior Stores Assistant.
 She also served as a member at Kotido District Tender Board between 2002 and 2005.
 From 2003 to date, she serves as the director of Mowoin Women's Group, Kaabong District.
 In 2007, she was employed as the Project Assistant of Oxfam GB, Kotido Field Office.